 Tired of politics, Duffy went to Australia with the intention of practising law, but he was courted by the Liberal Party and was soon drawn once again into political life.
 In 1857 he was elected to the first parliament of Victoria on the introduction of representative government.
 His parliamentary experience gave him an important role in educating his new colleagues on procedure.
 He was in charge of the land department in the 1858–9 and 1861–3 governments of John O'Shanassy (qv); his 1862 Land Act encouraged small farmers (‘selectors’) to acquire landholdings, but its impact was limited by poor drafting, which allowed ‘squatters’ (large landowners) to acquire land by putting up ‘men of straw’ as selectors, and by Duffy's failure to realise the difference between the land hunger of the Irish peasantry and the speculative outlook of many Australian settlers.
 His ministerial service qualified him for a pension of £1,000 p.a., which gave him financial security for the remainder of his life.
 In 1867 Duffy helped to found the Melbourne Advocate.
 He was also a trustee of the Melbourne Museum and Art Gallery, and acquired artworks for it during his later residence in Europe.

 In 1871–2 Duffy was briefly premier of Victoria in uneasy alliance with protectionist radicals – Duffy himself was a free-trader – but his government fell partly on the issue of catholic education, which Duffy favoured (his earlier support for the queen's colleges in Ireland had rested on expediency rather than on any principled hostility to denominational education).
 He was also suspected of jobbery and had lost the confidence of the governor.
 Duffy served as speaker of the parliament of Victoria 1877–80.
-He received a knighthood (commander of the Order of St Michael and St George) in 1873, and a KCMG in 1877.
+He received a knighthood (commander of the Order of St Michael and St George) in 1873, and became a knight commander of the Order of St Michael and St George (KCMG) in 1877.
 In Victoria politics Duffy had a secure base of support among the Irish (though his position was disputed by the O'Connellite and increasingly conservative O'Shanassy, who even convinced himself that Duffy had been an informer in 1848), but his influence was limited by his catholicism (which aroused vicious and persistent opposition), his adherence to metropolitan liberal principles, and his prickly and self-righteous personality.
 He was an advocate of Australian federation, and later felt that his contribution to this cause had been overlooked.
 His sons by his first two marriages made their careers in Australia: John Gavan Duffy (1844–1917) became a minister in the Victorian cabinet in 1880 and again in the 1890s and Sir Frank Gavan Duffy (1852–1936) was Australian chief justice.

 Retirement, last years, and legacy